gabriensymons/postcss-discovery/README.md

  [postcss-mixins](https://github.com/postcss/postcss-mixins) | PostCSS plugin for mixins | 92.2kB | 28.9kB

-## Next Steps
+## Thoughts & Next Steps
+Perhaps there is another configuration of PostCSS which outperforms Sass.

+There may be some component styles that can use vanilla CSS which wouldn't need to be compiled.

 Perhaps there is opportunity make component styles loaded by `styleLoader` more efficient?
+We could substantially reduce the number of modules if we could find a way to group the component styles together.